List of Kentucky supplemental roads and rural secondary highways (300–399): KY 387

 Kentucky Route 387 is a 3.787 mi supplemental road in northern Crittenden County.
 The highway begins at KY 91 between Marion and the Ohio River.
 KY 387 heads northeast and crosses Crooked Creek as the route approaches the Ohio River from an angle.
 The highway reaches its northern terminus at a boat ramp at the river at the former site of Dam 50.

 KY 391

 Kentucky Route 391 is a 2.872 mi rural secondary highway in northern Hardin County.
 The highway begins at KY 1600 (Rineyville Road) south of Vine Grove.
 KY 391 heads northeast along Crume Road, which enters the city of Vine Grove and crosses Otter Creek.
 South of downtown Vine Grove, the highway turns north onto High Street.
 KY 391 turns east onto Brown Street and north onto Church Street to reach its northern terminus at KY 144 (Main Street) within the Vine Grove Historic District.

+History

+KY 391 was formed in 1950.

+The original KY 391 ran from US 150 in Crab Orchard to KY 80 in Somerset; this became part of KY 80 when it was extended south.